CPM Investing LLC - Research and Investment Publications

-Stock - A single share of a stock represents ownership of a corporation proportionate to the total number of shares issued.
+Stock - A single share of a stock represents ownership of a corporation proportional to the total number of shares issued.
 Shares of a company are sold as stocks to the public to raise capital for the company.
-Shareholders can trade their shares for a cost determined by the market value of the share.
+Shareholders can trade their shares for a price determined by the market value of the share.

 Equities - Also known as common stocks.
 Refers to ownership shares of a publicly traded company.
 The terms "Equities" and "Stocks" are often used interchangeably.

 Bonds - Debt instrument of a company or government.
 A bond pays a fixed rate of interest.
 The terms "Bonds" and "Fixed Income" are often used interchangeably.